canfar/openstack-sandbox/CANFAR_Services_OpenStack.md

 In order to boot this VM any values of ```RAM``` and ```Root Disk``` may be chosen, although the latter must be >= 10G to accomodate the image ```size```.

 It is also interesting to look at the properties of a **snapshot**.
-The following details are for a VM instantiated from one of Cybera's base Ubuntu 14.04 images:
+The following details are for a VM instantiated from one of Cybera's base Ubuntu 14.04 images):

 ```
 $ glance image-show canfar_work_snapshot